Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 ## Data

-All the data related to this repository are available on Zenodo (ADD LINK), and organized into the same structure.
-When data size permits, we have also included relevant data (inputs or results) to this repository.
-Their names, locations, and the code they were used for or generated from are described in detail in the following sections.
+If you want to reproduce this work or access the data, please download the corresponding folder from Zenodo (ADD LINK).
+The paths mentioned in this ReadMe refer to the organization of the Zenodo folder, which is mirrored in this GitHub repository as well and we have included relevant data here when their size permits.

 ## Overview